DuyguA/DuyguA.github.io/_posts/2018-3-5-chatbot-nlu-series-I.md

     entities['persons'] = extract_person_names(doc)
     word_list = remove_stopwords(doc)        #word_list is list(unicode) type
 ```
+There is only one issue to be careful though.
+Many packages including NLTK includes negativity particles "not", "nicht", "kein" into the stopwords.
+Especially when you're doing sentiment analysis, it can lead to a disaster.
+Don't forget to view the list of stopwords you're using, make necessary additions in your code.

 ## Replace Synonyms
 No matter what people say, if you have a close domain replacing synoynms is always a good idea.
 Especially in small/mid size corpus, it creates miracles.
 In order word vectors to achieve their best in your domain: